-- a Indicates there is some doubt that the factory was a defence-related plant or is still in existence.
-Experience of the Great Patriotic War has shown that almost every establishment was used for some form of military work and this has persuaded us to include many for their potential or future military use; such establishments either have an 'a' or if there is no evidence, only our judgement, the cell in this column is blank. - w Indicates on military work only during the Great Patriotic War 1941-5.
-Note we use the exact year and the interval 1941-5 if our only information is that the enterprise was involved in military work during the war - q Indicates formed in 1991 or later. - s Indicates a 'series' production factory or 'specialized' establishment where the enterprise was almost exclusively on military work between the dates quoted in the following columns. - Columns 17 Start and 18 Finish give the dates between which the enterprise was on military work.
+- Column 16 Series, Wartime, Doubt indicates not only an 'a' where there is some doubt that the factory was a defence-related plant or is still in existence or was begun after 2001 but also shows an 's' for 'series' (factories) or 'specialized' (establishments) where the enterprise was almost exclusively on military work between the dates quoted in the following columns and 'w' if on military work only during the Great Patriotic War 1941-5.
+Please note we use the exact year and the interval 1941-5 if our only information is that the enterprise was involved in military work during the war.
+Experience of this war has shown that almost every establishment was used for some form of military work and this has persuaded us to include many for their potential for future military use; such establishments either have an 'a' or if there is no evidence in this column the cell in this column is blank. - Columns 17 Start and 18 Finish give the dates between which the enterprise was on military work.
 The Start dates given in Column 7 can refer to instructions from several levels of government to create the establishment.
 The Start date used here is for the instruction issued by the appropriate NK or Ministry for its creation or its change to military work.
-The Finish date is when the order was given for military work to stop or, if that is not known, when it actually stopped. - Columns 19 Start Again and 20 Second Finish give the dates between which an enterprise was on military work for a second time, whenever possible as indicated by the instruction from the NK or Ministry.
+The Finish date is when the order was given for military work to stop or if that is not know when it actually stopped. - Columns 19 Start Again and 20 Second Finish give the dates between which an enterprise was on military work for a second time, whenever possible as indicated by the instruction from the NK or Ministry.
 1991 is the last date used - Column 21 Double count shows a 'd' where an establishment has changed its name or location in the same year.
 Please note both original and double have a 'd'.
-If no dates are shown in columns 17 to 20 inclusively it indicates the possibility the entry may be duplicated under a different designation or the authors are not sure if the respective enterprise was involved in defence-related activity.

 We have included all numbered plants on defence work with archival references but many will not be GSZ.
-Many NKs had their own numbered establishments.
+Many NKs had their own numbered establishments